-Travelers from the main bloc of countries allowed entry may skip quarantine, provided they have a negative PCR test within 72 hours before travel, proof of infection within the past 2-9 months, or proof they've been fully vaccinated, and completed their cycle at least 14 days earlier.
+Travelers from the main bloc of countries allowed entry may skip quarantine, provided they have a negative PCR test within 72 hours before travel, a negative rapid antigen test within 48 hours, proof of infection within the past 2-9 months, or proof they've been fully vaccinated, and completed their cycle at least 14 days earlier.
 Acceptable vaccines are Pfizer BioNtech, Moderna, AstraZeneca, Novovax, Johnson + Johnson, Sinovac, Sputnik, Cansino and Sinopharm.
 This is in deviation from official EU policy, which is to only admit those who have received EU-approved vaccines.

 Arrivals from the Russian Federation must present a negative PCR test taken within 72 hours of arrival, or a negative antigen test taken within 48 hours.
 Vaccination status does not matter for these passengers.

 Negative PCR tests must have been taken within 72 hours of departure, must be written in English and include the name and passport number of the person traveling.
 This does not apply to children under 10.
 For full details of the laboratories accepted, see here.
 All travelers must complete a Passenger Locator Form (PLF) prior to departure.
 This includes details of where the individual has been and the address they plan to stay at in Greece.
 Each PLF includes a unique QR code which must be scanned upon arrival at the Greek border.

 The QR code will tell you whether you need to have an additional test done at the airport.
 If you do, you must self-isolate until you have the results -- around 24 hours.